Aymanbegh/PVD4RCV/README.md

 airport_blur_lvl4_frame_00012.jpg
 ```

-This ensures clear identification of the scene, distortion type, and severity level for every frame.
+This naming pattern ensures clear identification of the scene, distortion type, and severity level for every frame, making it easy to track and analyze the extracted frames.

+**How to Run:**

-Run the script from the project root:
+To run the script, use the following command from the project root:

 ```
-python extract_frames.py --input-dir ./PVD4RCV/Distorted --output-dir ./PVD4RCV/Frames
+python extract_frames.py --input-dir ./PVD4RCV/Distorted --output-dir ./PVD4RCV/Frames --name-txt name_txt_.txt --distortion-dir ./distortion_type_

 ```

+**Where:**
+* `--input-dir` specifies the directory containing the distorted videos.
+* `--output-dir` specifies the directory where the frames will be saved.
+* `--name-txt` specifies the path to the text file containing the list of video names.
+* `--distortion-dir` specifies the directory containing the distortion files for each video.

-**What this script does:**
+**What this Script Does:**
+* Reads the video names from the specified name_txt_.txt file.
+* Reads distortion metadata for each video from corresponding .txt files in the distortion-dir.
-* Iterates through all distorted video sequences
+* Iterates through all videos and distortions for each scene, loading the video using OpenCV (cv2.VideoCapture).
-* Extracts individual frames using OpenCV (`cv2.VideoCapture`)
-* Saves them with the naming pattern above
+* Extracts individual frames from each video and saves them using the naming pattern described above.
-* Preserves scene and distortion metadata for traceability
+* Preserves scene and distortion metadata, ensuring traceability of the extracted frames.

 **Requirements:**
 * Python ≥ 3.8